 Inspired by the great ancient Mayan civilization – is an 18-hole miniature golf course located in the harbor town of Oconto, Wisconsin.
 Rolling greens with interesting elevation changes and numerous trick shots will keep even the experienced golfer engaged.
 Water surrounds you from the palapa-covered waterfall to two ponds and a stream and tropical landscape with thatch accents.

 Cathedral Pines features one of the finest old growth pine-hemlock stands on the Chequamegon-Nicolet National Forest.
 The majority of this large site consists of upland mesic forest on sandy loam soils with stands generally composed of combinations of sugar maple, yellow birch, hemlock, white ash, basswood and beech.

-It’s difficult to predict the exact dates of the leaves turning because there are a number of factors involved.
-But a good gauge is to assume that the best fall foliage viewing season begins in mid-September and wraps in early-October in most places.
-Let us take you there — read on to find the best places for viewing fall foliage, and what else to do along the way.
+It’s difficult to predict the exact dates of the leaves turning because there are several factors involved.
+But a good gauge is to assume that the best fall foliage viewing season begins in mid-September and wraps in early October in most places.
+Let us take you there — read on to find the best places for viewing fall foliage and what else to do along the way.